Wetiqe/neuroimager/README.md

 ```

 ## Automatic Analysis of HMM model estimated by HMM-MAR
-### Get all model selection metrics and generate a HTML report
+### Get all model selection metrics and generate an HTML report

 ```python
 from neuroimager.pipes.hmm import HmmModelSelector